 Tip: This tour for free with the purchase of the Berlin Pass, a tourist discount pass.

 Insider Tours has been given a 5 out of 5 stars rating on TripAdvisor and they have yet to receive even one negative review for their Potsdam walking tour.

-Over the course of 6 hours, you'll visit locations such as the Sanssouci castle, the Dutch Quarter and the Marble Palace.
+Over the course of 6 hours, you'll visit locations such as the Sanssouci Castle, the Dutch Quarter and the Marble Palace.
 This outing also includes an audio tour of Cecilienhof Palace, adding extra value to the journey.

-- €49 for Adults | €47 for Students/Seniors | €60 for Children
+- €65 for Adults | €60 for Students/Seniors | €60 for Children

-- 9:45 am on Saturdays, Sundays and Wednesdays
+- 9:45 am on Fridays, Sundays, and Wednesdays

 - More information or to book.